-For further information on the Australian Medicines Terminology, please see LEARN.
+For further information on the Australian Medicines Terminology, please see The AMT: focusing on medicines.

 How often are the AMT updates released?

-AMT is updated every month as part of the SNOMED CT-AU release to include changes to the Pharmaceutical Benefits Scheme, registered products from the Australian Register of Therapeutic Goods (ARTG) and additional content requested by users.
+AMT is updated every month as part of the SNOMED CT-AU release.
+It includes changes to the Pharmaceutical Benefits Scheme (PBS), registered products from the Australian Register of Therapeutic Goods (ARTG) and additional content requested by users.

 Can I propose any changes or additions to the AMT?

 Yes!
 We invite you to submit requests to the NCTS.
 Our team can add new content including synonyms, and change or remove content if it is incorrect.
 Please visit our Request content page for more information.

 How can the AMT be used?

 The AMT is our national medicines extension of SNOMED CT.
 It is used by clinical software applications to support electronic medication management activities.
 These include:

 The AMT also enables the exchange of medicines information with other systems (including the My Health Record system).
 This ensures continuity of care for patients across different times, settings, and providers.

 How do I map terms from existing systems that use different coding schemes?